Arizona Center: History

 Arizona Center was designed by The Rouse Company (on its festival marketplace model, which worked to great success in other cities) and opened in the fall of 1990 to great fanfare and high expectations, as it was considered one of the original components of the ongoing downtown revitalization efforts in Phoenix taking place since the early 1990s.

 The expectations were high since it was developed by the same firm that created the highly successful Faneuil Hall Marketplace (Boston) and Harborplace (Baltimore).
 Arizona Center was expected to be a retail, dining and entertainment magnet which would jump-start interest in downtown redevelopment, but some critics felt suburban-oriented Phoenix was not ready to embrace a downtown development of this caliber.
 Critics have also pointed out the relative scarcity of permanent upscale apartment and/or condominium housing in the immediate vicinity as a factor in the lackluster performance of the mall.
 Most of the residential districts surrounding the downtown area are middle-to-lower income, not adequate to support the middle-to-high-end marketing mix that Arizona Center set out to provide.

 Many of the initial retailers struggled to attract customers, and by 2003, the large second-story food court, similar to those found in suburban shopping malls, was closed and reconfigured into the Phoenix regional office of Detroit-based architectural firm SmithGroup.

 The Rouse Company was acquired by General Growth Properties in 2004.
 After going through bankruptcy, GGP sold Arizona Center to CommonWealth REIT in 2011.

 Arizona Center underwent a major renovation from 2017 to 2019.

-The Arizona Center took huge hits from Covid in 2020 and 2021.
-The white collar office workers from the One Arizona Center, the APS high rise, and other downtown Phoenix office buildings started to work from home during the pandemic and have never fully come back.
-The Arizona Center lost 12 restaurants and all retail establishments during that period, including big hitters like Starbucks, Hooters, and Subway.
+The Arizona Center took huge hits from the COVID-19 pandemic in 2020 and 2021.
+The white collar office workers from One Arizona Center, the APS high rise, and other downtown Phoenix office buildings started to work from home during the pandemic, and have never fully come back.
+Arizona Center lost 12 restaurants and all retail establishments during that period, including major, previously highly popular tenants such as Starbucks, Hooters (one of the original restaurants that opened in 1990), and Subway.
 The complex is now struggling as foot traffic fell to almost nothing.
 The local management office admittedly does not expect to see foot traffic revive for several more years.